NOTE: Students should also review the listing of Student Affairs scholarships for other awards with general criteria and open to all majors.

 The purpose of the Forrest Martin and Opal Marie Steen Scholarship is to provide a scholarship to a need-based undergraduate Plymouth State student, with a preference, should two candidates be equally qualified, for first-generation students.
 The award may be renewed for up to four years total if overall GPA is 3.0 or above.
 Application

 The purpose of the Patricia Stips Scholarship Endowment is to support scholarships for students of Plymouth State University who have completed at least one semester.
 Recipients should be full time students, attending for a full year of study for which this award is given.
-Recipients shall be selected by the financial aid scholarship selection committee.
-No application process is required.
+Recipients shall be selected by the PSU Office of Financial Aid.
+No application is required.

 The S-O-S Faculty Scholarship Fund was created by the faculty of Plymouth State University including all professors (full- or part- time, tenure track or adjunct status) who have the honor of instructing students, as an expression of support for those students and in gratitude for the unique academic community that is Plymouth State.
 The purpose of the fund is to provide financial assistance to the most needy among students.